sim0n00ps/OF-DRM/README.md

 `"X_BC": "2a9b28a68e7c03a9f0d3b98c28d70e8105e1f1df"` - Make sure this is set to your x-bc value

 `"COOKIE": "auth_id=123456789; sess=k3s9tnzdc8vt2h47ljxpmwqy5r;"` - Make sure you set auth_id to the same value as `user-id` and that you set your `sess` to your actual `sess` value, everytime you log out of Onlyfans this value will change so make sure to update it after every login.

+Next you will need to get 2 files, device_client_id_blob and device_private_key.
+These are used to get the decryption keys needed for downloading DRM videos.
+You can find a tutorial on how to do this here https://forum.videohelp.com/threads/408031-Dumping-Your-own-L3-CDM-with-Android-Studio

 Once you have filled all of the information out you can close auth.json and double click on OF DRM.exe and you should be ready to start downloading videos.